StevenPurn/twitch-analytics/README.md

 Additionally, the library I was using for the chat can only give me the names of users that have sent a message in chat since the page was loaded.
 As such, I was only able to track page view time for people that entered and exited the chat while the page is running.

+If I had more time I was planning on implementing a live updating chart that would track number of viewers and percentage of total viewers by game over time.

 ## Table of Contents

 1. [Usage](#usage)